pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 The cross-platform development world has made a huge leaps since the massive adoption of mobile devices.
 For both Angular 2 and React, WebView-based tools for building cross-platform mobile applications are a thing of the past.

-There are two tools that allow building of cross-platform applications with native capabilities - [NativeScript](https://www.nativescript.org/) and [React Native](https://facebook.github.io/react-native/)
+There are two tools that allow building of cross-platform applications with native capabilities for Angular 2 and React, respectively - [NativeScript](https://www.nativescript.org/) and [React Native](https://facebook.github.io/react-native/)

 NativeScript is built by [Telerik (now Progress)](http://www.telerik.com/) with the intention to enable native mobile applications to be built with Angular 2.
-Even though it has [8k](https://github.com/NativeScript/NativeScript) starts on Github, NativeScript is mature and comes with great documentation and numerous extensions.
+Even though it has only [8k](https://github.com/NativeScript/NativeScript) stars on Github, NativeScript is mature and comes with great documentation and numerous extensions.
 It preaches a "write once, run everywhere" methodology of developing cross-platform applications.
 Even though this is an efficient approach, it does not enable to use many platform-specific UI features.

-React Native is developed by Facebook to give React native capabilities.
+React Nativeis developed by Facebook to give React native capabilities.
 Compared to NativeScript, React Native is still young but quite popular and maturing quickly, boasting over [37k](https://github.com/facebook/react-native) stars on GitHub.
 React Native uses a "learn once, write anywhere" approach to developing cross-platform applications.
 Instead of attempting to generalize different platforms like NativeScript does, Rect Native embraces their differences, offering different ways to construct UI for the different platforms.
 Recently, the Angular 2 team has started adopting React Native, [making a renderer for it](https://github.com/angular/react-native-renderer).

 # Adoption
 [Angular 2](https://github.com/angular/angular) is just shy of 16K stars on Github.
 There is a [tracker](https://splintercode.github.io/is-angular-2-ready/)  that counts how many issues are left until Angular 2 is ready for release, with hopes this to happen until thethe end of 2016.
 Even though Angular 2 is relatively young, its community is maturing fast, mostly because many Angular 1 developers are startng to switch to Angular 2.
 There are already [around 6500](https://github.com/search?l=TypeScript&p=3&q=angular+2&type=Repositories&utf8=%E2%9C%93) repositories on Github that contain "Angular 2" and are written in TypeScript.